algolia/kubernetes-hands-on/README.md

 A node is a worker machine in Kubernetes.

 A worker machine may be a VM or physical machine, depending on the cluster.
 It has the Services necessary to run Pods and is managed by the master components.
-The Services on a node include Docker, kubelet and kube-proxy.
+The Services on a node include Docker, `kubelet` and `kube-proxy`.

 ## The base building block: `pod`